nickbrandt/GitLab/doc/user/group/epics/index.md

 An epic's page contains the following tabs:

+- **Issues**: issues added to this epic.

 - **Epics and Issues**: epics and issues added to this epic.
+  Appears instead of the **Issues** tab if you have access to [multi-level epics](#multi-level-child-epics).
-[Multi-level epics](#multi-level-child-epics), and their issues, are shown in a tree view.
+  Child epics and their issues are shown in a tree view.

-  - Click the chevron (**>**) next to a parent epic to reveal the child epics and issues.
+  - To reveal the child epics and issues, select the chevron (**>**) next to a parent epic.
-  - Hover over the total counts to see a breakdown of open and closed items.
+  - To see a breakdown of open and closed items, hover over the total counts.

   NOTE:
   The number provided here includes all epics associated with this project.
 The number includes epics for which users may not yet have permission.

 - [**Roadmap**](#roadmap-in-epics): a roadmap view of child epics which have start and due dates.

-  NOTE:
-  Multi-level epics and Roadmap are available in GitLab Ultimate and GitLab.com Gold.
+  Appears if you have access to [multi-level epics](#multi-level-child-epics).

 ![epic view](img/epic_view_v13.0.png)